-Pursuant to the Broussard Employment Agreement, for a two-year period following a Change in Control of the Company, certain benefits will be provided to Mr. Broussard upon termination (whether involuntary or due to a resignation as a result of a change in responsibilities, location, or compensation), including: (i) a lump-sum payment equal to 2 times the amount equal to the sum of (A) Mr. Broussard's then-current base salary plus (B) the maximum annual incentive that Mr. Broussard could have earned for the fiscal year in which termination occurs, (ii) a pro-rated incentive payment for that fiscal year, (iii) continuation, at the Company's expense, of all life, medical, dental, accidental death and dismemberment and disability insurance for Mr. Broussard and his dependents for 24 months following the termination date and (iv) accelerated vesting of the stock options and restricted stock awards granted by the Company in connection with his employment agreement.
-There are no excise or other tax gross-up provisions in the Broussard Employment Agreement.
+In the event that Mr. Broussard's employment is terminated by the Company without Cause or by Mr. Broussard for Good Reason within twenty-four months following a Change in Control (as each term is defined in the Broussard Employment Agreement), or by the Company without Cause under certain circumstances prior to a Change in Control, in addition to the accrued benefits, the Company would pay or provide to Mr. Broussard: (i) a lump-sum payment equal to 2 times the amount equal to the sum of (A) Mr. Broussard's then-current base salary plus (B) the maximum annual incentive that Mr. Broussard could have earned for the fiscal year in which termination occurs, (ii) a pro-rated incentive payment for that fiscal year, (iii) continuation, at the Company's expense, of all life, medical, dental, accidental death and dismemberment and disability insurance for Mr. Broussard and his dependents for 24 months following the termination date and (iv) accelerated vesting of the stock options and restricted stock awards granted by the Company in connection with his employment agreement.
+There are no excise tax or other tax gross-up provisions in the Broussard Employment Agreement.
+For a description of the severance benefits to which Mr. Broussard would be entitled upon a termination of employment occurring outside the context of a change in control of the Company, see the section entitled "Potential Payments Upon Termination or Change in Control of the Company."